 Josh is a veteran strategist.
 As the Chief Strategy Officer for Share Our Strength, Josh was responsible for developing, implementing, and launching the long-term strategy for the No Kid Hungry campaign, the organization’s national effort to end childhood hunger in America.
 He led a transformational shift in the organization’s strategy and structure that resulted in the organization adopting a keen, metrics-driven focus on enabling access to nutrition for low-income kids and families across the country.
 He defined and managed the organization’s role and relationships at the federal, state, and local levels, building the organization’s fundraising capacity, increasing its profile among key influencers, measuring organizational impact, and fostering inter-departmental collaboration around Share Our Strength’s organizational goals.
 Through his work with No Kid Hungry, Josh developed numerous corporate partnerships with companies including Arby’s, Walmart, and Sodexo, adding significant business value to those corporations.

 Josh spent more than a decade leading political campaigns and organizations at the beginning of his career.
 Notably, during his years as Chief Operating Officer of the Democratic National Committee, Josh planned and led transformation of a debt-ridden and technologically obsolete national party to one with new party infrastructure, long term financial stability and state-of-the-art technology.
 Josh has also held key roles on three presidential campaigns and worked on two Democratic National Committee Conventions.
+Josh graduated from Oberlin College and he currently lives in Washington, D.C. with his wife and three fantastic children.

 As Chief Strategy Officer for Share Our Strength, Wachs led the development, launch, and growth of the No Kid Hungry campaign.
 Wachs enhanced organizational visibility, advocacy, partnership, and fundraising capabilities at the national, state, and local levels – ultimately scaling No Kid Hungry’s presence and impact across all 50 states.